NehalSinghal/beautifulmindmaps/cooking.md

 I have seen the results, this is true that adding a pinch of salt makes the kneading process smoother and easier.

 Note - For best results use the  kneaded dough instantly.
 Do not keep it for later.
-Incase you keep it for later slightly dough it again with lukewarm water.
+Incase you keep it for later slightly knead it again with lukewarm water.

 ### 2020-12-26